-Following the expected reductions in used values from the previous two months, we expected demand to continue to be subdued, with the cost of living squeeze the primary limiting factor.
-This was indeed the case, but dealers have surprised us with their desire to buy stock in the current situation, especially given the issues many have with aged stock.
+Retail demand continues to be subdued as we expected, with the cost of living squeeze the primary limiting factor.
+However, dealers have continues to surprise us with their desire to buy stock in the current situation, especially given the issues many have with aged stock.
 It seems that for now worries about future stock shortages are the dominating concern, but this is expected to once again be outweighed by reduced demand in the medium term.

-The reductions from the previous high point were inevitable and despite the market firming up in the past few weeks, retail prices for many used cars remain priced above cost new and there are still cases where the trade value significantly exceeds list price.
+The reductions from the previous high point were inevitable and despite the market firming up to an extent in the past few weeks, retail prices for many used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.
 We expect the re-pricing of aged stock to continue and demand to continue to soften in the face of the cost-of-living squeeze.
 Therefore, reductions in used values are expected for most of the remainder of the year, albeit at a steadier rate than was originally forecast.
-Our expectation for where the market will be in 12 months' time remains relatively unchanged, but the underlying reasons have changed somewhat in recent months: increases in used car volume are delayed, but the immediate market situation is likely to continue to be dominated by weaker consumer demand.
+Our expectation for where the market will be in 12 months' time remains relatively unchanged, but the underlying reasons have changed over the past few months: increases in used car volume are delayed, but the immediate market situation is likely to continue to be dominated by weaker consumer demand.

-Although Omicron case rates now appear to have peaked in the majority of countries in the Asia Pacific region, the ongoing lockdowns in various cities in mainland China are causing significant disruption, particularly around

-Shanghai.
-Production and logistics issues are causing delays to parts (including spares), components, systems and also batteries for BEVs.
+Although Omicron case rates now appear to have peaked in the majority of countries in the Asia Pacific region and the lockdowns in various cities in mainland China have largely come to an end, significant disruption remains, particularly around Shanghai.
+Production and logistics issues have caused delays to parts (including spares), components, systems and also batteries for BEVs.
 There are ongoing Covid-related impacts all across the supply chain and global supply chains remain fragile.
 Although semi-conductor leadtimes have broadly stabilised, chips remain in short supply.
 Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict.
-Further variants seem inevitable, but we assume that existing vaccines will continue to be effective against them.
+In South Korea, there is also a truckers' strike which is causing considerable upheaval, particularly to automotive companies and steelmakers.
+Further Covid variants seem inevitable, but we assume that existing vaccines will continue to be effective against them.